 The Legacy of Symphony of the Night:

-As a U.S.-based fan site, it's not our goal at the Inverted Dungeon to track all the various minutia that changes between the Japanese and U.S. releases of a Castlevania game -- whether there are covered boobs or naked boobs on a statue, whether a cross is included or removed on a gravestone.
+As a U.S.-based fan site, it's not our goal at the Inverted Dungeon to track all the various minutia that changes between the Japanese and U.S. releases of a Castlevania game -- whether there are covered breasts or naked boobs on a statue, whether a cross is included or removed on a gravestone.
 That said, it's important to note that the original U.S. release of Symphony of the Night omitted two familiars included in the Japanese version of the game: the Sprite and the Nose Demon.
-These two familiars were based on Japanese comedians, and as such would have made no sense to American players.
+These two familiars were based on Japanese comedians and as such would have made no sense to American players.

-Additionally, they had the same functionality in game as two other familiars: the Fairy and the Devil (respectively).
+Additionally, they had the same functionality in game as two other familiars: the Fairy and the Devil (respectively), meaning their removal from the game did not substantially change it in any way.
 It's only vital to report this as, in the Dracula X Chronicles reissue of the game, those two familiars were included back into the game.
-We at the Inverted Dungeon still don't get the references, but appreciate their inclusion.
+We at the Inverted Dungeon still don't get the references (we can't speak Japanese), but appreciate their inclusion.

 Later releases of the game -- first as part of the Castlevania Requiem package (with Symphony and Rondo packed together) and then the later release of Symphony on cellphones, have been based on the PSP Chronicles port of the game.
-The cellphone version does include on-screen controls as well as the ability to play with a controller, but otherwise the game was not changed at all bewteen all these ports.
+The cellphone version does include on-screen controls as well as the ability to play with a controller, but otherwise the game was not changed at all between all these ports.